nil-two/cdr/README.md

 This option takes precedence over `CDR_BASE`.

 ```
-# Use /etc/nginx as the base directory
+$ cdr -b/etc/nginx
-cdr -b/etc/nginx
+(Use /etc/nginx as the base directory)

-# Use ./public as the base directory
+$ cdr -bpublic
-cdr -bpublic
+(Use ./public as the base directory)
 ```

 ### -f, --filter=\<command\>